nrenga/symplectic-arxiv18a/README.md

 *find_unitary*.m: A function to calculate the unitary operator corresponding to a given Clifford circuit.

-*calc_conjugate.m*: A function to calculate the action of a Clifford circuit on an Pauli operator under conjugation.
+*calc_conjugate.m*: A function to calculate the action of a Clifford circuit on an input Pauli operator under conjugation.

 *symp_inn_pdt.m*: A one-line function to compute symplectic inner product between the corresponding rows of two matrices.

 *gf2rref.m*: A function to reduce a binary matrix to its reduced row echelon form over GF(2).
-Developed by "esromneb" and modified by Narayanan Rengaswamy (available on GitHub Gist).
+Developed by "esromneb" as "g2rref.m" and modified by Narayanan Rengaswamy (available on GitHub Gist).

 *gf2matinv.m*: Uses the g2rref.m function to calculate the inverse of a binary matrix over GF(2).

-*gflineq.m*: MATLAB in-built function (from Communication Toolbox) to solve a system of linear equations by Gaussian elimination.
+*gflineq.m*: MATLAB in-built function (from Communications System Toolbox) to solve a system of linear equations by Gaussian elimination.

 *gflineq_all.m*: A function to solve a system of linear equations by Gaussian elimination and determine all the solutions.

 *gf2lu.m*: A function to perform LU decomposition on a binary matrix.
-Uses the algorithm given by Trefethen and Bau in "Numerical Linear Algebra".
+Uses the algorithm given by Trefethen and Bau in the book "Numerical Linear Algebra".

 **Data**: